 - Expert help: If you’re ever unsure about how to safely remove bathroom mold, just ask an expert for help, for example when choosing a cleaning agent.
 Larger infestations and older patches of mold should be removed by a specialist.
 If the mold keeps coming back, you should also go to a professional for advice.

 This article has been translated from German to English by Will Tayler.
-You can read the original here: Schimmel im Bad: So vermeidest und entfernst du ihn** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Schimmel im Bad: So vermeidest und entfernst du ihn** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?